wilfcs/WILF-DSA-Interviews/arrays.md

 ```
 # [240.
 Search a 2D Matrix II](https://leetcode.com/problems/search-a-2d-matrix-ii/)
 ## Approach ->
-A simple search with TC O(n*m).
-Apply binary search in each row with TC O(n*log m).
-Most optimal solution is->
+- A simple search with TC O(n*m).
+- Apply binary search in each row with TC O(n*log m).
-Now this might be a little tricky buy I want you to look at the first picture and try to observe something here.
+- Most optimal solution is-> Now this might be a little tricky buy I want you to look at the first picture and try to observe something here.
 On index 0,0 the elements in the row as well as columns is in increasing order.
 So this won't help us into solving this problem.
 Same is the case with the index 4,4..
 The row is decreasing and the columns is decreasing too.
 But if you go to index 0,4 or 4,0 the case is different and we can take advantage of that.
 So for instance let's choose 0,4 and the idea is to see if the target is greater or smaller than the element at that position.
 If the target is greater simply go to the left, if the target is smaller simply go down.
 Do this while we are inside the bounds.
 This is basically a binary search problem as well because although here we are not applying any typical binary search but we are reducing the size of the search using logic and hence it is a binary search problem.
+TC-> O(n) or O(m)

 ## Code->
 ```cpp